Arm Curl Test

 Arm Curl Test scoring

 The arm curl score is the total number of controlled arm curls performed in 30 seconds.
+Since this is commonly used to test upper extremity function among the older population, the age ranges included in our template are of older adults.
 Here are some recommended ranges for this assessment based on age groups (Jones & Rikli, 2002):

 Men's results